 🧾Ingredient Notes

-Vanilla Extract - Gives the marshmallow mix a depth of flavor and warmth.
+- Vanilla Extract - Gives the marshmallow mix a depth of flavor and warmth.
+You can try peppermint extract for a different flavor.

-Vegetable Shortening - You need just a little bit of oil with the chocolate, then it melts super smoothly.
+- Vegetable Shortening - You need just a little bit of oil with the chocolate to help it stay smooth and shiney.
 You can also use coconut oil if you prefer.

-In a saucepan, melt butter over medium heat.
+In a saucepan, melt butter over medium-low heat.
 Add in 1 cup of marshmallows, then reduce the heat and stir until melted and smooth.

-Remove the melted marshmallow/butter mix from the heat, then mix in vanilla and salt.
+Remove the melted marshmallow mixture from the heat, mix in vanilla and salt.
 Add in the cereal and remaining mini marshmallows, then mix until combined.

-Transfer the cereal mix to a greased or lined baking dish, gently spread them out evenly, then set for 1 hour at room temp.
+Transfer the cereal mix to a greased or lined baking dish, gently press out evenly, then set for at least 1 hour at room temp.

 Before you decorate, cut the rice krispies treats into rectangles so they're ready to go for decorating!

-Next, combine 1 cup of white candy melts and 2 tablespoons of vegetable shortening in a bowl.
+Next, combine 1 cup of white candy melts or white chocolate chips and 2 tablespoons of vegetable shortening in a bowl.
 Microwave for 1 minute at 50% power, remove and stir, then repeat for another 30 seconds.
 Stir again, then microwave for 15 seconds at a time until melted.

 At an angle, dip half of the treat into the melted chocolate, then repeat with each one.
 Set on a baking sheet and refrigerate for 5 minutes to set.